ushka1/haskell-project/README.md

 ## Usage

 In order to run the program, you need to have Haskell installed.
-Then, you can run the program with the following command:
+Then, you can run the program with the following command (you need to be in the `code` directory):

 ```bash
 runghc ./Main.hs <input>